-THE JAPANESE CHERRY TREES on the northern shore of the Tidal Basin bloomed in coral pink.
-Washington in spring was a treat to the eyes of a painter.
-Juliet Thompson was born nearby, and although has since lived in both Paris and New York, has returned — not to paint it, but to follow ‘Abdu’l-Bahá.
+THE YOUNG JAPANESE CHERRY TREES on the northern shore of the Tidal Basin bloomed in coral pink.
+Washington in spring is a treat to the eyes of a painter.
+Juliet Thompson was born nearby, and although she has lived in Paris and New York she has returned — not to paint it, but to follow ‘Abdu’l-Bahá.

 She met ‘Abdu’l-Bahá for the first time in ‘Akká in 1909, then was drawn to Thonon-les-Bains, France, when he was there in 1911, and now back to Washington.
 ‘Abdu’l-Bahá holds Juliet in high regard, not for her skill as a painter, (when she was 24, the New York Times called her “one of the most promising young artists of the day”), but for her sincerity.
 ‘Abdu’l-Bahá observed of her: “Everybody is your friend.”

 In Washington, ‘Abdu’l-Bahá met daily with crowds in Agnes Parsons’s ballroom.
 Juliet described its features in her diary: its “unusually high mantel,” “delicately carved with garlands,” and its windows, hung with “thin silk curtains the colour of jonquil leaves.”
 Juliet has many connections in Washington.
 In future years she will even paint a portrait of Mrs. Coolidge, one of the most popular First Ladies.

 On the morning of Saturday, April 27th, Lee McClung had breakfast with ‘Abdu’l-Bahá.
 This was the day before ‘Abdu’l-Bahá was to meet President Taft at the White House.
 McClung had been one of Juliet’s idols when she was a young girl.
 He was a football star in his college days, the epitome of popularity.
 Now he charmed another field, as the twenty-second Treasurer of the United States of America.